hadas21/TicTacToe-client/README.md

 1. Fork and clone this repository.
 1. Change into the new directory.
 2. Create and checkout a new branch.
-3. run `grunt serve` in your terminal to open app in browser.
+3. run `grunt serve` from terminal to open app in browser.
-4. for new code contribution, push to your fork and submit a pull request.
+4. for new code contribution, push to forked repo and submit a pull request.
 ---

 ### User Story